lovetoys/lovetoys/README.md

 `return {name1 = {"Componentname1", "Componentname2"}, name2 = {"Componentname3", "Componentname4"}}`

 The different entities are now accessible under `system.targets[name1]` and `system.targets[name2]`.
-A entity can be contained by the same system multiple times in different target pools if they match the different component constellations.
+An entity can be contained by the same system multiple times in different target pools if they match the varying component constellations.

 #### System:update(dt)

-If the system type is "logic" , this function is called every time `Engine:update()` is called.
+If the system type is "logic" , this function is called every time `Engine:update(dt)` is called.

 #### System:draw()

 If the system type is "draw", this function is called every time `Engine:draw()` is called.

-#### A example for a custom created system
+#### A example for a custom system

     CustomSystem = class("CustomSystem", System)